 But let us start with the Popess, one of the most intriguing cards of the Tarot.
 The Trionfi decks were arranged in 7 pairs of trumps so the Pope should have an evident counterpart.
 Pope's aren't married, so there was no equivalent for the Empress in the clergy.
 And putting an Abbess or a Nun next to a Pope or next to any other Priest might have given the wrong message.
 This was a problem for both Milan and Ferrara.
 We don't know how this problem was solved on the earlier Trionfi decks from Ferrara, but the Visconti Sforza deck came with a remarkable solution.
 Not only for the Popess, also for the Pope they found a surprising interpretation.

 The father of Matteo I Visconti, Teobaldo Visconti (not to confuse with Tebaldo Visconti who became Pope in the same period), was married with Anastasia da Pirovano.
 Anastasia was a sister of Morando da Pirovano, father of Maifreda da Pirovano.
-Maifreda was a nun in the Humiliata order and she became follower of Guglielma of Boëma, as the legend says a daughter of King Ottocar I of Bohemia.
+Maifreda was a nun in the Humiliata order, and she became a follower of Guglielma of Boëma, as the legend says a daughter of King Ottocar I of Bohemia.
 Guglielma came to Milan short after 1260.
 She was very opposed to the luxurious life of the Church leaders.
 She adopted the life of a pinzochera, a woman who lived independently in her own home and devoted here whole life to God and to praying.
-She became famous by the religious ideas she preached against the corrupt Church and by her healing powers.
-According Guglielma, the Church had to go back to the source, to religion itself.
-She found a very fertile ground in Milan that was traditionally opposed to the Pope, and many very influential Milanese upperclass citizens became Guglielmites, the name given to the followers of Guglieilma.
+Furthermore, she became famous by the religious ideas she preached against the corrupt Church and by her healing powers.
+According to Guglielma, the Church had to go back to the source, to religion itself.
+She found a very fertile ground in Milan that was traditionally opposed to the Pope, and many very influential Milanese upper-class citizens became Guglielmites, the name given to the followers of Guglieilma.
 Although she always rejected this, she was considered by her followers as a reincarnation of the Holy Ghost.
 One of her closest followers was Maifreda da Pirovano.

 Especially the last hints are important.
 Some people identify the habits as those of the nuns of the Umiliati order.
 This identification is rather a wish in order to make the link to Maifreda da Pirovano.
 What gives us a real clue about the order of nuns is the knotted rope of the Popess.
 This attribute is only used by Franciscan monks and related orders like the Poor Clares, an order created by St Clare of Assisi, a follower of St Francis of Assisi.
 On the picture to the right we see St Clara in a brown nuns habit with the knotted Franciscan cord around her waist, everything exactly exactly like the Popess.
 The nuns of the order of the Poor Clares below here are carrying several attributes, like the Book (New Testament) and the Cross.
 Definitely we can Identify the Popess as being a Poor Clares nun or even St Clare of Assisi herself.
-For a discussion about this subject look here.

 In any case, true or not, Bianca Maria believed firmly in this thesis and this was reason enough to portray Agnes as the Popess.
 When Agnes was only 8 years old, she was engaged to Henri, King of Germany and son of Frederic II, Emperor of the Holy Roman Empire.
-But things do not always proceed as planned, and six years later Henri was married to someone else.
-A war was the result and then Ottokar I wanted to marry his daughter to King Henry III of England.
+But things do not always proceed as planned, and six years later, Henri was married to someone else.
+A war was the result, and then Ottokar I wanted to marry his daughter to King Henry III of England.
 This was refused by the Emperor, who wanted the young woman himself as a spouse.
 Sick of all these arrangements, Agnes refused this marriage and decided to devote her life to prayer and to God.